niletimes/niletimes.github.io/_tabs/about.md

 ### Meet the Team

-Get to know the faces behind Channel 15.
+Get to know the faces behind Nile Times.
 Our diverse team brings a range of expertise and interests to the table, ensuring a broad spectrum of content that caters to different tastes.

-Thank you for being a part of the Channel 15 community.
+Thank you for being a part of the Nile Times community.
 We look forward to bringing you exciting content and being your trusted source for all things gaming and technology.